landlock-lsm/workshop-imagemagick/README.md

 aka [ImageTragick](https://imagetragick.com/),
 is caused by an insufficient shell characters filtering that can lead to (potentially remote) code execution.
 Thanks to [Landlock](https://landlock.io/),
-we'll restrict access to the `convert` tool before it can get exploited by opening a malicious file, and then mitigate the impact of such vulnerability.
+we'll restrict the `convert` tool's access rights before it can get exploited by opening a malicious file, and then mitigate the impact of such vulnerability.

 ## Install tools